HSA Frequently Asked Questions (FAQ)

 Indiana University will pay the basic monthly account maintenance fees as long as you are an active employee in the HSA.
 The basic account maintenance fee covers online account access and reporting plus two IU Benefit debit/VISA cards.

 When you separate from the university or switch to a non-HDHP medical plan, you will be responsible for all account fees (currently $2.75/month for the WEX HSA Cash Account).
-However, additional fees do apply for things like insufficient funds, additional cards, issuance of checks, etc. A complete HSA Fee Schedule is available.
+However, additional fees do apply for things like insufficient funds, stop payment fee, etc. A complete Schedule of Fees is available.

 15. How do I give my spouse permission to be able to access my account information?